Yiochukang/Insight-of-SCM/README.md

-# Supply-Chain-Magt
-A personal knowledge notebook for supply chain management and optimization model.
+The project is about Supply chain management method and optimization model.